ku-sldg/llncs-template/README.md

    up checking in the built PDF file.
 5. Edit the author section including emails, thanks, running header, and add orcid fields.
+6. Update the `bib` submodule and `sldg.bib` if needed by running `git submodule init` and `git submodule update`.
+7. Descend into
-6. Update the `bib` submodule and `sldg.bib` if needed.
-Descend into the `bib` directory and pull to get latest entries.
+   the `bib` directory and pull to get latest entries.
 Push back to the lab repo if you add or edit entries.
-7. Some includes are commented out as they are not always needed.
+8. Some includes are commented out as they are not always needed.
    Uncomment what you need and add others as needed.
-8. If you do not want to use `natbib` remove `\usepackage{natbib}`, add `\usepackage{cite}`, and swap `bibliographystyle` commands at the end of the document.
+9. If you do not want to use `natbib` remove `\usepackage{natbib}`, add `\usepackage{cite}`, and swap `bibliographystyle` commands at the end of the document.